All Episodes

 We know for certain that Christopher Steele did share that dossier with MI6, with GHCQ.

-So I mean, these are the big questions here.
+So, I mean, these are the big questions here.

-Uh, did they use that in order to gather this FISA information?
+Did they use that in order to gather this FISA information?

-That would be that would be very wrong.
+That would be very wrong.

 I mean, if we look at this guy, he's a senior Justice Department staffer.